The Zealous Defense You Deserve. Backed by Over Two Decades of Experience

-Myrtle Beach Domestic Violence Lawyer
+Myrtle Beach Domestic Violence Attorney

-Defending Domestic Violence Charges Across Horry County
+Defending Those Who Are Facing Domestic Violence Charges in Horry County

 Domestic violence charges often arise in situations where one person allegedly caused harm or threatened injury to a member of the same household.
 A domestic violence conviction can have severe and lasting consequences on your life, so don’t hesitate to seek legal representation.